RHEnVision/provisioning-backend/docs/configure-amazon-role.md

 * Confirm by clicking on Create user.
 * On the next page, make sure to copy Access key and secret key and paste them both into the application configuration (e.g. `local.yaml` or K8s configuration).

+#### Service account STS endpoints

+The application needs to be able to connect to all regions, by default only STS endpoints version 1 are enabled.
+To enable all:

+* Navigate to Identity and Access Management (IAM) on AWS.
+* Click on Account Settings
+* In the STS section, click on Edit for the Global endpoint section.
+* Set to "Valid in all AWS Regions

+For more info visit the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html#sts-regions-manage-tokens).

 ### Tenant account